 Meaningful Use is defined by the use of certified electronic health record (EHR) technology in a meaningful manner, ensuring that the certified EHR technology is connected in a manner that ultimately improved the quality of care.
 This concept of meaningful use was enacted with the American Reinvestment & Recovery Act (ARRA) in February of 2009; an effort led by the Centers for Medicare & Medicaid Services (CMS).
-There have been several updates to the rules surrounding meaningful use since it was made priority by CMS nearly 10 years ago, but the most recent announcement in April has a large effect on how hospitals and other providers process health information.
+There have been several updates to the rules surrounding meaningful use since it was made a priority by CMS nearly 10 years ago, but the most recent announcement in April has a large effect on how hospitals and other providers process health information.

 Starting in 2019, hospitals will be required to have a patient’s electronic health records available on the day they leave the hospital, as well as better access to price information.
 Further, some regulatory burdens on hospitals will also be lifted.
-The new rules are meant to promote better interoperability between providers and for patients.
+The new rules are meant to promote better interoperability between providers and patients.
 At ECLAT, we embrace the EMR technology and include meaningful use concepts in our ongoing Revenue Cycle training program.
-Ensuring the abstracting and coding information is accurate, timely and complete is essential to meeting meaningful use strategies.
+Ensuring the abstracting and coding information is accurate, timely, and complete is essential to meeting meaningful use strategies.
 While this announcement is exciting for patients, allowing for more price and information transparency, the new rules beg the question: how does this affect hospitals and healthcare providers?

 - Reduces Unnecessary Redundancies

-Hospitals spend billions every year on administrative duties related to regulatory compliance, totally $39 billion according to the American Hospital Association.
+Hospitals spend billions every year on administrative duties related to regulatory compliance, totaling $39 billion according to the American Hospital Association.
 Fortunately, CMS eliminated 25 total measures that will save hospitals over 2 million hours of work.
-Additionally, quality measurement will be more streamlined as a significant number of criteria acute care hospitals are currently required to report on will be eliminated.
+Additionally, the quality measurement will be more streamlined as a significant number of criteria acute care hospitals are currently required to report on will be eliminated.
 The lift on these regulations will better assist with the receipt and exchange of documents among systems, which inherently allows medical coding companies like ECLAT to close accounts faster and enhance clinical documentation for more accurate reimbursement.
 In short, it removes unnecessary and redundant measures from a number of programs, ultimately saving hospitals time and money.

 - Challenging ‘One Size Fits All’ Pricing Approach